PhD, Music Education, West Virginia University

 World Music Drumming Level I

 Martina Vasil is Assistant Professor of Music Education and the Director of the Music Education Summer Institute at the University of Kentucky, which includes education in Modern Band, Orff Schulwerk, and Dalcroze Eurhythmics.
 She teaches undergraduate courses in general music methods and graduate courses in music education research and popular music education.
 She also supervises student teachers and cooperates with the College of Education to admit music education candidates into the Teacher Education Program.
-Martina has been teaching for 13 years, seven of which were in K–8 general music and 4–8 instrumental music in Pennsylvania.
+Martina has been teaching for 14 years, seven of which were in K–8 general music and 4–8 instrumental music in Pennsylvania.
 She has worked in public charter and parochial schools in rural, suburban, and urban areas.
+She currently teaches pre-school and grades 1–6 at Lexington Montessori School.

 A long-time member of the American Orff-Schulwerk Association (AOSA), Martina was a Local Conference Chair for the 2011 AOSA Professional Development Conference, serves on the AOSA Research Interest Group, and is President of the Kentucky Orff-Schulwerk Chapter.
 Martina serves on the Planning Committee and is the Technology Coordinator for the Mountain Lake Colloquium for Teachers of General Music Methods.
 She is the faculty advisor for the University of Kentucky CNAfME chapter and the Kentucky Eurhythmics Society.